scalar-labs/scalardb/docs/backup-restore.md

 stop the Cassandra cluster and take the copies of all the nodes of the cluster, and start the cluster.

 To avoid mistakes when doing backup operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
-Cassy is also integrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.
+Cassy is also integrated with `scalar-admin` so it can issue a pause request to the Scalar DB application of a Cassandra cluster.
 Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.

 **Cosmos DB**

 You must create a Cosmos DB account with a Continuous backup policy enabled to create point-in-time restore (PITR).
 Backups are created continuously after enabling this.
-For creating a transactionally-consistent restore point, you can refer to [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
+To specify a transactionally-consistent restore point, please pause the Scalar DB application of a Cosmos DB as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 **DynamoDB**

-You can enable the point-in-time recovery (PITR) feature for tables in DynamoDB.
-Point-in-time recovery(PITR) creates a continuous backup for a table.
+You must enable the point-in-time recovery (PITR) feature for DynamoDB tables.
 For selecting a restore point, you can refer to [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
-You can enable auto-scaling if you want.
-Auto-scaling helps to maintain throughput capacity based on workload.
-It helps in improving efficiency and reducing costs.
+Note that you need to reconfigure restored tables since the configurations like Stream settings, Time To Live settings, PITR settings, tags, AWS Identity and Access Management (IAM) policies,  Amazon CloudWatch metrics and alarms, and auto scaling policies are not copied to the restored table.
 Scalar DB Schema Loader enables PITR and auto-scaling by default.

 ## Restore Backup